metanav/surface_crack_detection/README.md

 ![with Camera](/images/reterminal_with_cam.jpeg)

 ## Setup Development Environment
 The reTerminal comes with 32-bit Raspberry Pi OS but We will be using 64-bit Raspberry Pi OS for better performance.
-Please follow the instructions here to flash the OS: https://wiki.seeedstudio.com/reTerminal-FAQ.
+Please follow the instructions here to flash the 64-bit Raspberry Pi OS: https://wiki.seeedstudio.com/reTerminal-FAQ.

-To install the python packages, execute the commands below.
+To install the python packages which we will be using in the inferencing code, execute the commands below.

 ```
 $ sudo pip3 install seeed-python-reterminal